 A good-practice example in which a CSP looks at the quality assurance of Sportivate project delivery, as well as supporting the dedicated coaches / facilitators involved in the programme.

-Have you already achieved the Safeguarding Standards?
-The Framework for maintaining and embedding safeguarding for children in and through sport helps sports organisations to maintain these standards of safeguarding and to embed safeguarding practices throughout their organisation.
+The Framework for maintaining and embedding safeguarding for children in and through sport helps sports organisations to maintain safeguarding standards and embed safeguarding practices.

 An overarching approach to safeguarding children in and through sport in Wales.
 The framework consists of five standards that a sports organisation should demonstrate it undertakes at all levels of its sport.